SethHollandsworth/azure-cli-extensions/src/confcom/samples/certs/README.md

 Where `contoso.rego` is the fragment policy and `contoso.rego.cose` is the signed policy in COSE format.

 The `--upload-fragment` flag will attempt to attach the fragment to the container image in the ORAS-compliant registry.
+You may need to login to the registry before running the command via something like `az acr login`.

+The fragment can be seen in the Azure portal under the container repo's artifacts By going through the following steps:

+1. Go to the Azure portal
+2. Go to Azure Container Registry
+3. Go to the specific image's repository
+4. Click the tag of the image the fragment was attached to
+5. Click the `Referrers` tab
+6. The fragment should be listed as an artifact

 ## Generate Security Policy for an ARM Template